-JWH-018 is metabolized in humans to form the (ω)monohydroxylated, (ω)-carboxylated, and (ω-1)-monohydroxylated metabolites.
+JWH-018 is metabolized in humans to form the (w)monohydroxylated, (ω)-carboxylated, and (ω -1)-monohydroxylated metabolites.
 AM2201 exposure leads to the formation of common (ω)-JWH-018 metabolites but also the distinct (ω-1)monohydroxylated AM2201 metabolites (Figure 1).
-A targeted metabolomic approach that simultaneously measures each primary metabolite including the enantiomeric (ω-1)-metabolites is required to facilitate future studies designed to understand the drug metabolism.
-This new chiral LC/MS/MS approach achieves this requirement by resolving all metabolites of interest, including the R and S enantiomers of the $(\omega-1)$ -monohydroxylated metabolites of JWH-018 and AM2201 in human urine and blood (Figures 2 and 3).
+A targeted metabolomic approach that simultaneously measures each primary metabolite including the enantiomeric (ω-1)-metabolites is required to facilitate future clinical studies designed to understand the relationship between drug metabolism and clinical symptoms documented after JWH-018 and AM2201 use.
+This new chiral LC/ MS/MS approach achieves this requirement by resolving all metabolites of interest, including the R and S enantiomers of the (ω -1)-monohydroxylated metabolites of JWH-018 and AM2201 in human urine and blood (Figures 2 and 3).
 The chromatography of standards, QC samples, and unknown urine specimens is similar for all matrices evaluated.
 Retention times established for each analyte internal standard remained constant (±0.1 min).
-All calibration curves were linear over the tested analytical range, where r2 values were ≥0.99.
+All calibration curves were linear over the tested analytical range, where r^2 values were ≥ 0.99 .
 The lower limits of quantification (LLOQ) for each analyte are comparable to previous LLOQ measurements reported with similar methods and mass spectra are consistent with reference libraries previously reported.
 2,3